 We were now about a third of the way though the fifteen pages.
 In deference to her importance to Henry, Other Karen asked Karen to be her maid of honor.
 Karen only accepted to make Henry happy.
-She described in detail how agonizing the wedding preparations were for her, how she had to pretend to be happy even though watching Other Karen twirl in potential wedding dresses made her stomach clench.
+She described at great length just how agonizing the wedding preparations were for her, how she had to pretend to be happy even though watching Other Karen twirl in potential wedding dresses made her stomach clench.

 Judging from the faces of the other students and the professor, it was a familiar feeling to us all.

 Finally, the day of the wedding arrived.
 Karen paused for a moment to whip out her visual aide.
-It was a wedding album—one of those cute little white ones with plastic covers, that remind you of something in your grandmother’s house so they’re inherently comforting even when the plastic breaks and digs into your fingers?
+It was a photo album—one of those cute little white ones with bows and plastic covers, that remind you of something in your grandmother’s house so they’re inherently comforting even when the plastic breaks and digs into your fingers?